Test ID: CHSBP Chronic Hepatitis Profile (Type B), Serum

 Clinical Reference

-4. LeFebre ML, U.S. Preventive Services Task Force: Screening for hepatitis B virus infection in nonpregnant adolescents and adults: U.S. Preventive Services Task Force recommendation statement.
+1. LeFevre ML, U.S. Preventive Services Task Force.
+Screening for hepatitis B virus infection in nonpregnant adolescents and adults: U.S. Preventive Services Task Force recommendation statement.
 Ann Intern Med.
-2014 Jul 1;161(1):58-66. doi:10.7326/M14-1018
+2014;161(1):58-66. doi:10.7326/M14-1018

-5. Jackson K, Locarnini S, Gish R: Diagnostics of hepatitis B virus: Standard of care and investigational.
-Clin Liver Dis (Hoboken).
-2018 Jul;12(1):5-11. doi: 10.1002/cld.729
+2. Jackson K, Locarnini S, Gish R. Diagnostics of hepatitis B virus: Standard of care and investigational.
+Clin Liver Dis.
+2018;12(1):5-11. doi:10.1002/cld.729

-6. Coffin CS, Zhou K, Terrault NA: New and old biomarkers for diagnosis and management of chronic hepatitis B virus infection.
-Gastroenterol.
-2019;156:355-368. doi: 10.1053/j.gastro.2018.11.037
+3. Coffin CS, Zhou K, Terrault NA.
+New and old biomarkers for diagnosis and management of chronic hepatitis B virus infection.
+Gastroenterology.
+2019;156(2):355-368. doi:10.1053/j.gastro.2018.11.037

-7. WHO Guidelines Development Group: World Health Organization guidelines on hepatitis B and C testing.
+4. WHO guidelines on hepatitis B and C testing.
 World Health Organization; 2017.
-Accessed September 29, 2020.
-Available at www.who.int/hepatitis/publications/guidelines-hepatitis-c-b-testing/en/
+Accessed December 19, 2023.
+Available at www.who.int/publications/i/item/9789241549981

-1 dayMethod Name
+1 to 4 daysMethod Name

 Forms

-If not ordering electronically, complete, print, and send a Gastroenterology and Hepatology Client Test Request (T728) with the specimen.
+If not ordering electronically, complete, print, and send 1 of the following:

 Test Classification

-This test has been cleared, approved or is exempt by the U.S. Food and Drug Administration and is used per manufacturer's instructions.
+This test has been cleared, approved, or is exempt by the US Food and Drug Administration and is used per manufacturer's instructions.
 Performance characteristics were verified by Mayo Clinic in a manner consistent with CLIA requirements.mml-gi-liver-hepatitis